 Skip advert

 How much does the Audi Q6 e-tron cost?

-For those who desire a bit of high-speed flavour to go with their SUV, there is also the option of the SQ6 e-tron.
-This offers added performance and sportier styling tweaks to the exterior and cabin, but you’ll have to pay a starting price of around £94,000 for the privilege.
+At the top of the range is the SQ6 e-tron.
+This offers added performance and sportier styling tweaks for the exterior and cabin, but you’ll have to pay a starting price of around £94,000 for the privilege.

-Only the regular Q6 e-tron can be bought in entry-level Sport trim, but this still comes with a fair amount of standard kit, including 19-inch wheels, LED lights with digital DRLs, heated front and rear seats, three-zone climate control, a Bang & Olufsen stereo and twin OLED screens with 360-degree parking cameras.
+Sport is the entry level to the line-up, but it still comes with a fair amount of kit.
+There are 19-inch wheels, LED lights with digital daytime running lights, heated front and rear seats, three-zone climate control, a Bang & Olufsen stereo, 360-degree parking cameras and twin organic LED screens.

+Skip advert